salehbngpy/BNGremoter/README.md

 BNG Remote is a tool for controlling Linux and Windows operating systems.
 For outside the network, just run the port forwarding file and ngrok will be automatically installed on it and you can use it.
+To set IP and port, open the target file and edit the host and port

+# portforwarding
+The tool also has a script for connecting to the Internet, ngrok

+# installing